wp-plugins/gwolle-gb/readme.txt

 * Admin page editor.php is redone.
 * Admin page entries.php is still in need.
 * Submit-Ham and Submit-Spam in Akismet is back.
+* Use get_current_user_id instead of a global variable.
+* Use option on the Settings page to set the number of entries on the admin.
 * Many cleanups.

 = 0.9.9.1 =